Trevelopment/mazdatweaks/AIO-FAQ.md

 **Is AIO compatible with my FW version?**

 >  Since Ver.
-2.6 **AIO IS COMPATIBLE WITH ALL FW V55, V56, V58, AD V59 up to V59.00.502**
+2.6 **AIO IS COMPATIBLE WITH ALL FW V55, V56, V58, AD V59 up to V59.00.500**

+> AIO is also compatible with version 59.00.502 - 59.00.550 **ONLY IF YOU HAVE DONE THE NECESSARY STEPS TO ENABLE TWEAKS INSTALLATION ([Read This Thread For More Info](https://trevelopment.win/im-super-serial))**

+>  **This can be done by installing autorun & recovery scripts before updating**

+>  **If you never had an earlier FW then the only way to gain access right now is to [via serial connection](https://trevelopment.win/in-super-serial)**

 >  <a href="#" class="supported-fw-btn">All Compatible Firmware Versions Are Listed Here.</a>
 >  AIO will read out your FW version at beginning of installation, if it's not compatible the installation will abort.
->
->  Since Ver 2.5 AIO will prompt to make a jci backup and give instructions on where to send it to test for compatibility if incompatible firmware version is detected.

 ---